Piano tones and the keyboard

 The black keys repeat in patterns of two and three note groups over the keyboard.

 The black keys are a little more complicated than the white.
 As you can see from the picture, every key has two names.
-The note names C# and Db are used for the same key depending on the situation.
+The note names C# and Db are used for the same key depending on the situation (the musical context).
 C# is a raised C and Db is a lowered D. The symbols # and b should be spelled sharp and flat (for further explanation, see Theory).

 Different keyboard sizes

-A grand piano and an upright piano both have 88 keys, which include seven octaves plus a few “orphans”.
-Many digital pianos have also full-size keyboards whereas other variants of keyboards do exist.
+Both grand and upright pianos have 88 keys, which include seven octaves plus a few “orphans”.
+Many digital pianos also have full-size keyboards, while others come in smaller variations.
 Less expensive digital keyboards are equipped with lesser keys.
-In many cases is it alright to play songs and compositions on a keyboard with 44 or 49 keys, but in some cases it will lack keys (keyboards with 32 keys are also common, but are not recommended for anybody serious about learning to play the piano).
+A keyboard with 44 or 49 keys is in many cases sufficient to play songs and compositions on, but in some cases, it will lack keys (keyboards with 32 keys are also common, but are not recommended for anybody serious about learning to play the piano).
 See keyboard dimensions below.

 Keyboard and keys dimension